-Acquisitions are an important part of our corporate strategy.
-We may also enter into other types of strategic relationships that involve technology sharing or close cooperation with other companies.
+We expect to pursue acquisitions and other types of strategic relationships that involve technology sharing or close cooperation with other companies.
 Acquisitions and other complex transactions are accompanied by a number of risks, including the following:

-- difficulty integrating the operations and personnel of acquired companies; - potential disruption of our ongoing business; - potential distraction of management; - diversion of business resources from core operations; - expenses related to the transactions; - failure to realize synergies or other expected benefits; - increased accounting charges such as impairment of goodwill or intangible assets, amortization of intangible assets acquired and a reduction in the useful lives of intangible assets acquired; and - potential unknown liabilities associated with acquired businesses.
+- difficulty integrating the operations and personnel of acquired companies; - potential disruption of our ongoing business; - potential distraction of management; - diversion of business resources from core operations; - expenses related to the transactions; - failure to realize synergies or other expected benefits;

+- increased accounting charges such as impairment of goodwill or intangible assets, amortization of intangible assets acquired and a reduction in the useful lives of intangible assets acquired; and - potential unknown liabilities associated with acquired businesses.